Gotteschalk/CV/README.md

 Royal Military Academy Sandhurst (2008)
 - One year leadership and management academy, prior to commissioning as a British Army infantry officer.

+Diploma in Arabic Language
+- University of Damascus (2007)

 That in some arguable way make you a better software developer or well-rounded person

 ## Experience

 **UK Foreign & Commmonwealth Office** (Jan 2017 - Mar 2019)
-*Counter-extremism Strategic Communications Advisor for Syria*
+*Counter-extremism Strategic Communications Advisor for Iraq*
-- Based in British Consulate Istanbul
+- Based in British Embassy Baghdad
--
+- Managed £13mil per year multinationally funded counter-extremism programme for Iraq.
+Programme focussed on the role of social media in driving societal and individual behaviour change in Iraq.
+- Advisor on government communications to multiple Government of Iraq entities inc Prime Ministers' Office, Ministry of Interior, Office of the National Security Advisor.

-*Iraq Strategic Communications Advisor*
+*Syria Strategic Communications Advisor*
-- Based in the British Embassy Baghdad
+- Based in the British Consulate Istanbul

 **British Army** (Mar 2008 - Jan 2017)
 *British Army Officer*
-- Including operational deployments to Afghanistan, Libya, Iraq
+- Including operational deployments to Afghanistan, Libya, Iraq.
+- Primary focus on Psychological Operations

 - Any experience relevent to software development

 ## Hobbies

-Sailing, squash, drawing
+Travel (72 countries and counting), hiking, sailing, squash, drawing, languages (fluent in Arabic).

 Any cool stuff that makes you a super part of a software development team